nerdschoolbergen/modern-javascript-and-web-apis/exercise-1/README.md

 ___

-Now that we're all set-up, let's add some features to our web app!
+Now that we're all set-up, let's add some features to our web!

 ### [Go to exercise 2 :arrow_right:](../exercise-2/README.md)